-To get a better idea of how emotions link with the success of your marketing campaign, read this article.
+To get a better idea of how emotions link with the success of your marketing campaign, read our article about emotional marketing campaigns.
 Moreover, if you want to know more about guiding visual attention, you will find this article on visual cues very insightful.

 A little food-for-thought to end with: color is not only associated with what we see.
 In our mind, certain tastes, scents and sounds are represented in specific colors.
 The more consistent you are, the stronger the emotional and physiological effects of color on behavior.

 If you want to learn more about behavioral insights, read our blog or watch 100+ videos on our YouTube channel!